-1-31.
-Who are the major competitors of your college or university?
+38. Who are the major competitors of your college or university?
 What are their strengths and weaknesses?
 What are their strategies?
 How successful are these institutions compared to your college?

 Answer: Answers to this question will vary by institution.
 But, online courses and online degrees are becoming commonplace.
-Two-year schools are continually offering 100- and 200- level classes more cheaply and "easier" than four-year schools, which are more and more focusing on graduate schools.
+Two year schools are continually offering 100 and 200 level classes more cheaply and "easier" than four year schools, that are more and more focusing on graduate schools.
 Schools are also becoming more student-friendly, modifying curriculum to be more "practical," and even offering certifications in some areas.